dev-mhowells/web-applications/challenges/05_test_driving_route_with_database.md

 submit that recording to your coach for feedback.
 [How do I do this?](https://github.com/makersacademy/golden-square/blob/main/pills/process_feedback_challenges.md)

+**For this challenge, you should only record the 3rd part where you create the diagram.** Make sure you also record yourself talking out loud when making the diagram, to explain it.

 Work in the same project directory.

-1. Test-drive a route `GET /artists`, which returns the list of artists:
+1. **Test-drive a route `GET /artists`**, which returns the list of artists:
 ```
 # Request:
 GET /artists